ssmaceachern-dev/mythicalmonsters/chapter3_the_marketplace.md

 | Mount Rations | 2              | 0      | Rations used to feed mounts.
 These can be substituted with normal Rations.
 Mounts must be fed at least once a day or else they will resist orders.                                         |

 ### Taverns
 Staying at a tavern can provide benefits in the forms of a place to rest and a level of quality care.
 The Market Value of a tavern indicates the level of Wealth a character must possess in order to stay one night at the establishment.

-In exchange for staying at the tavern, the character can use the Quality rating of the tavern as Enhancement on their Endurance Tests during a Rest.
+Staying at a tavern allows a character to use the Quality rating of the tavern to increase their Recovery Rating.
+If this increases the Recovery rating beyond their normal maximum, then the character can keep the excess.

 ### Enchantments
 In addition to an item’s size and quality ratings, it is possible for items to be equipped with Enchantments as well.
 Enchantments imbue an object with supernatural abilities or properties and function independently of the object itself.
 Additionally, if the object’s own Quality rating reaches 0 and becomes broken, then the Enchantment will also cease to function until the object is restored.